Event-driven

 # branch.delete

-Pipeline configurations can be attached to branch names or $.
+Pipeline configurations can be attached to the branch name or $.

 The pipeline will use the configuration file of the default branch (reason: the branch has been deleted at runtime).